andreatosato/andreatosato/README.md

 ### Hi there, I'm Andrea Tosato 👋 💻

-## I'm an Cloud Solution Architect at 4ward and a Speaker!
+## I'm an Cloud Solution Architect at Technogym and a Speaker!

 I'm co-founder and Community Leader of [CloudgenVerona](https://cloudgen.it/) I'm speaker at technical events and I write articles.
 I'm a Microsoft MVP in Azure award since 2019.